YaeshwanthUrumaiya/YaeshwanthUrumaiya/README.md

 ### 👩🏻‍💻 Current Projects:

-AnywhereBrallie: A Machine Learning application which is paired with a custom built brallie display and glasses; allowing blind individuals to take glance at any book/document (even ebooks and pdfs) and turn it's text into brallie/audio.
-Working on Image captioning as well; giving beautiful descriptions of the world that they can't experience.
+Minpaarvai: (FINALIST IN THE HACKATHON AT KANI TAMIL'24 INTERNATIONAL CONFERENCE) A Machine Learning application which is paired with a custom built brallie display which is cost effective; allowing blind individuals to take any book/document (even ebooks and pdfs) and turn it's text into brallie/audio.
+Working on Images as well using OCR; allowing blind people to read anything, anywhere.

 GamifiedHandRehab: Utilizing Mediapipe and Unity, this application aims to build motion-as-movement games which allows patients to combine thier rehab exercises with video game sessions.